From Lima to Lake Titicaca, these are the best hotels in Peru. Experience a unique part of South American with world-class luxury.

 The unique luxury hotel is quite tiny, and the hotel rooms are not exactly spacious (do get the presidential suite like I did, if you want a large terrace!), but obviously there were major conservative concerns so close to the ruins.
 That being said, the Belmond Sanctuary Lodge has a wonderful hot tub offering a priceless view on Machu Picchu!

-Since the hotel is frequently booked out, I’d like to point you towards the only luxury alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
-They are located in Aguas Calientes, but also keep up a high international luxury standard.
+Since the hotel is frequently booked out, I’d like to point you towards the only true 5 star alternative for visiting Machu Picchu: The Inkaterra Machu Picchu Pueblo Hotel.
+This luxury resort is located in Aguas Calientes, but also keep up a high international luxury standard.

 Pro tip: Belmond also runs an amazing luxury train from Cusco to Aguas Calientes.
 So you also got the chance to arrive in style!